UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 *DataCrate-flattened JSON-LD*: a JSON-LD document, using the *DataCrate JSON-LD Context* containing DataCrate metadata, which has been flattened according to the rules in  [JSON-LD 1.1].

-*Anonymous Entity* A piece of contextual information such as a set of [GeoCoordinates] or [Event] which does not have a [name] property of its own.

 *Root Dataset* A *Data Entity* which is a [Dataset] representing the entire contents of the DataCrate.
 Datasets may be nested but the *Root Dataset* can be